slddn/git_lesson/README.md

  	'git stash list' :--- show the stashed c ommits
 	'git stash apply' :--- apply the last stashed commit 'git stash clear' :--- clean up the stashes
+ A 'merge' on the remote is called a "pull request" or a "merge request"
+	'git push <WHERE> <WHAT>' :---